 So I think that you talk about survival of the fittest.

-Uh if the fittest are not going to make an effort to survive, then are they the fittest?
+If the fittest are not going to make an effort to survive, then are they the fittest?

-I think the theory, the theory works.
+I think the theory works.

-Uh if if the fittest are going to do dumb and stupid things, look, I don't want to offend anybody with this.
+If the fittest are going to do dumb and stupid things.

-Uh not just inside the radio station, whenever he went out, it was like his objective was to have people tread all over him.
+Whenever he went out, it was like his objective was to have people tread all over him.

 And I finally took him aside.

-I said why do you let people speak to you the way they do?
+I said, why do you let people speak to you the way they do?

-What why don't you stand up for yourself?
+Why don't you stand up for yourself?

 And he said, blessed are the meek, for they shall inherit the earth.

-Uh and uh, you know, I I just look, I didn't want to get into a religious argument with him, but blessed are the meek when that was written meek didn't mean what it means today.
+I didn't want to get into a religious argument with him, but blessed are the meek when that was written.

 There are just a lot of Americans who believe that the bears need to eat us and that the mountain lions need to live among us because we have destroyed their environment.